Frequently Asked Questions

 Q: What makes the dismissal of Dr. Gazi’s case significant?

 A: The dismissal of Dr. Gazi’s case is highly unusual, particularly given the DOJ’s aggressive stance against opioid-related misconduct and fentanyl in particular.
-He is the only person out of 35 charged in Subsys-related cases to be acquitted.
+He is the only person out of 35 charged in Insys-related cases to be acquitted.

 Q: How does Health Law Alliance approach Medicare fraud and kickback defense?